yangsssu/ORCHIDEE-CROP/README.md

 # ORCHIDEE-CROP-RES
 This version is created by Ke Yu, which included the crop residue inside the model.
+This version of ORCHIDEE-CROP-RES model is used in the study, "Quantifying albedo impact and radiative forcing of management practices in European wheat cropping systems"

+Authors:
+Ke Yu, Yang Su, Philippe Ciais, Ronny Lauerwald, Eric Ceschia, David Makowski, Yidi Xu, Ezzeddine Abbessi, Hassan Bazzi, Tiphaine Tallec, Aurore Brut, Bernard Heinesch, Christian Brümmer, Marius Schmidt, Manuel Acosta, Pauline Buysse, Thomas Gruenwald and Daniel S Goll

+Corresponding author: Ke Yu, ke.yu@lsce.ipsl.fr

 To use the model and data, please contact the correspondin author for more details.